ccollicutt/ccollicutt.github.io/_posts/2018-01-06-my-thoughts-on-meltdown-spectre.md

 First off, I don't really expect anyone to care what I think about all this.
 That's the beauty of the Internet, I can just write what I'd like on my blog and it's easy to ignore this backwater HTML. :)

 But I do have some fairly strong thoughts on Meltdown and Spectre, which I consider to be a rather large mess and frankly fairly concerning for the future of humanity.
+(Certainly computing is only one of our problems though.)

 ## Computing power